 WISP Templates by Firm Size: What Changes and What Stays the Same

-The core components of a compliant WISP are the same regardless of how many people work at your firm.
+The essential components of a compliant WISP are the same regardless of how many people work at your firm.
 What scales is the depth and complexity of each section.
 Here is how to calibrate the best WISP templates for accountants at different practice sizes.

 Solo Practitioners and Small Firms (1-5 Staff)

-A solo CPA or small bookkeeping firm needs a focused, practical WISP — typically 10-15 pages — that covers the IRS requirements without over-engineering.
+A solo CPA or small bookkeeping firm needs a focused, practical WISP, typically 10-15 pages, that covers the IRS requirements without over-engineering.
 The Information Security Coordinator is usually the owner.
 The risk assessment can be relatively concise if your technology environment is simple.
 Key controls to document: a password manager, MFA on all tax software and email, encrypted laptop storage, and a clear incident response call list.
 Our free 2026 WISP template is built to work for this practice profile without requiring a consultant.

 Mid-Size CPA and Accounting Firms (6-50 Staff)